RunestoneInteractive/pythonds/_sources/BasicDS/ImplementingaDequeinPython.rst

 ::

     class Deque:
-        """Queue implementation as a list"""
+        """Deque implementation as a list"""

         def __init__(self):
             """Create new deque"""